Anish127/Powerbi-project-on-Telangana-Tourism/README.md

 ![Screenshot (89)](https://github.com/Anish127/Telangana_dashboard/assets/77845356/8ef5226f-e69b-4048-be24-12ada5a91817)

-After all the analysis, the data is reliable enough to build the dashboard
+After all the analysis, the data is reliable enough to build the dashboard.

 **Dashboard**